Jianxuan-Lei/Jianxuan-Lei.github.io/_posts/2022-11-19-life-course.md

 Sampson, R. J., Morenoff, J. D., & Gannon-Rowley, T. (2002).
 Assessing" neighborhood effects": Social processes and new directions in research.
 Annual Review of Sociology, 443-478.

 Settersten Jr, R. A., Bernardi, L., Härkönen, J., Antonucci, T. C., Dykstra, P. A., Heckhausen, J., ... & Thomson, E. (2020).
 Understanding the effects of Covid-19 through a life course lens.
 Advances in Life Course Research, 45, 100360.

+Thoits, P. A. (2006).
+Personal agency in the stress process.
+Journal of Health and Social Behavior, 47(4), 309-323.